Brilliant deals · Updated 2026

 - Group Theory and Algorithms.
 Useful follow-ons once you progress to Shor's and Grover's.
 Group theory grounds the Pauli group and Clifford gates; algorithms covers the classical baseline you're trying to beat.

-If your only goal is quantum computing, you can complete the four prerequisite courses inside a 14-day trial if you put in 60-90 minutes a day.
-The annual plan is worth it if you want to spread the work or also study adjacent topics like calculus or computer science fundamentals.
+A 7-day trial is enough to sample all four prerequisite courses and finish the shorter ones if you put in 60-90 minutes a day.
+The annual plan is the realistic option if you want to work through everything, spread the work out, or also study adjacent topics like calculus or computer science fundamentals.

 Brilliant vs other ways to learn the math